abhiabhi2306/KubeSF/README.md

     <img src="https://img.shields.io/badge/version-0.1.0-blue.svg" title="version" alt="version">
 </p>

-Welcome to **KubePWN**, An ultimate solution for Kubernetes security audits.
-KubePWN is a powerful security audit tool designed to assess the security of a Kubernetes clusters at namespace and pod level.
-By combining static and runtime analysis, KubePWN helps in identifing vulnerabilities and potential security risks, ensuring that the Kubernetes environment is robust and secure.
+Welcome to **KubeSF**, An ultimate solution for Kubernetes security audits.
+KubeSF is a powerful security audit tool designed to assess the security of a Kubernetes clusters at namespace and pod level.
+By combining static and runtime analysis, KubeSF helps in identifing vulnerabilities and potential security risks, ensuring that the Kubernetes environment is robust and secure.

 ## Features